bluesky/bluesky-cookbook/docs/explanations/document-storage.md

 license.
 Some core features, including point-in-time backup/restore, are pay-walled.

+Finally, SQLite may unlock many interesting use cases, as a self-contained artifact.
+MongoDB has nothing comparable; while there are various attempts at something similar, none of them can touch the ubiquity or trusted robustness of SQLite.

 ## Approaching to the transition

 We core developers have not ever changed the recommended Bluesky document